OpenAPITools/openapi-generator/CONTRIBUTING.md

 - Swift: https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html
 - TypeScript: https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines

 For other languages, feel free to suggest.

 You may find the current code base not 100% conform to the coding style and we welcome contributions to fix those.

+For [Vendor Extensions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#vendorExtensions), please follow the naming convention below:
+- For general vendor extension, use lower case and hyphen. e.g. `x-is-unique`, `x-content-type`
+- For language-specified vendor extension, put it in the form of `x-{lang}-{extension-name}`. e.g. `x-objc-operation-id`, `x-java-feign-retry-limit`

 ### Testing